Skip to content

 The waiver-wire baseline

 The single biggest variable in trade analyzer math is the waiver-wire baseline — what production you can replace a traded-away player with for free.
 A tool that uses the WR60 as the replacement baseline will drastically overvalue mid-tier WRs in trades.
-The Sharksnip tool calibrates the baseline to your league's actual waiver wire — players currently on free agency with starter-level usage.
-If your league has shallow benches, the baseline is high; if your league has deep benches, it's low.
+The Shark Snip tool calibrates the baseline to your league's actual waiver wire — players currently on free agency with starter-level usage.
+If your league has shallow benches, the baseline is high; if your league has deep benches, it is low.

 Common trade-analyzer pitfalls

-• "Win Now" trades: If you're 2-5 and need to make playoffs, the analyzer should weight the next 4 weeks heavily.
-Most tools don't, and you over-trade for ROS value you'll never realize.
+• "Win Now" trades: If you are 2-5 and need to make playoffs, the analyzer should weight the next 4 weeks heavily.
+Most tools do not, and you over-trade for ROS value you will never realize.

 • "Buy Low" trades: The analyzer is anchored to recent production.
 A player on a 3-game cold streak gets a lower projection than his usage justifies.
-Manually override this by checking target share and snap share, not just fantasy points.
+Manually override this by checking target share and snap share, not just fantasy points; the target share guide is the better tiebreaker for WRs like Garrett Wilson or Drake London when the box score is lagging the role.

 • Trades involving injured players: Returning-from-injury players are systematically underprojected.
 The model lags reality.
 A few extra weeks of usage data fixes it, but trade now if you trust the eye test.

 • Trades involving rookies: Rookie projections are noise before Week 4.
-The analyzer can't tell you what a 7-game sample is worth.
+The analyzer cannot tell you what a 7-game sample is worth, especially for a Year-1 WR whose route tree is still being defined.

 Reading the verdict like a poker player

-The verdict isn't a yes/no. It's a hand range.
+The verdict is not a yes/no. It is a hand range.
 Treat the output like this:

 1. +10 points or more in your favor: probably a real win.
 Confirm by spot-checking projections and accepting.